nineteendo/tmlx/Docs/docs/statements/if-else.md

 last_modified_date: 2023-09-16 15:30
 ---

-# If, else and actions
+# If, Else and Actions

 Conditional statements are used to perform different actions for white and black pixels.